-Shelley serves on the Senate Appropriations Committee; the Commerce, Science and Transportation Committe; the Energy and Natural Resources (ENR) Committee; the Environment and Public Works (EPW) Committee; and the Rules and Administration Committee.
+Shelley serves on the Senate Appropriations Committee; the Commerce, Science and Transportation Committee; the Environment and Public Works (EPW) Committee; and the Rules and Administration Committee.
 This committee portfolio puts her in a strong position to create new opportunities in the Mountain State and fight for West Virginia coal, jobs, and families.

 On the Appropriations Committee, Shelley brings West Virginia’s voice to the table when our nation’s spending priorities are determined.
-She serves as Chairman of the Appropriations Committee’s Financial Services and General Government Subcommittee.
+She serves as Chairman of the Appropriations Committee’s Homeland Security Subcommittee.

 On the EPW Committee, Shelley advocates for policies that protect vital West Virginia energy and manufacturing jobs and encourage investment in West Virginia’s infrastructure.
-She serves as Chairman of the EPW Committee’s Clean Air and Nuclear Safety Subcommittee.
+She serves as Chairman of the EPW Committee’s Transportation and Infrastructure Subcommittee.

 On the Commerce Committee, Shelley promotes rural broadband expansion to better serve states like West Virginia.